Seniors Live Well: How To Cash In On Free Services

-Seniors live well on free meals, transportation, free home repairs, and that’s just for starters—the best news is anyone over 60 can get these freebies.
+Seniors live well on free meals, transportation, free home repairs, and that’s just for starters—the best news is anyone over 60 can do it

 In 1965, the federal government passed the Older Americans Act (OAA), which created a whole network of programs aimed at improving the quality of life for older adults.